LONDON FILM WORKS

 What’s included?

-Over the course of the workshop, participants will be introduced to the craft of short film storytelling with a focus on creating work that can resonate with international audiences.
-Throughout the weekend, the group will watch and discuss a selection of award-winning and festival-recognised short films from around the world, exploring what makes them effective across cultures and contexts.
-Through guided conversations, participants will examine how theme, emotion, and clarity of storytelling allow short films to travel beyond their place of origin and connect with viewers globally.
-These discussions will help participants identify the universal human ideas at the heart of strong short films.
+To do this the group will watch and discuss a selection of award-winning and festival-recognised short films from around the world, exploring what makes them effective across cultures and contexts.
+Through guided conversations, participants will examine what allows short films to travel beyond their place of origin and connect with viewers globally.
+These discussions will help participants identify some universal filmmaking concepts at the heart of strong short films.

-Participants will leave the course on Day 2 with:
+Participants will leave the course with:

 • A clearly articulated short film concept